 I was thrilled when both Brandin Cooks and Darqueze Dennard fell to us.
 I would have been extremely happy with either pick.
 I must admit, my initial reaction to the Pryor pick was one of disappointment.
 While I believe Safety is a position of need, I am more confident with our current Safeties than I am with our current WR’s.
-Also, the prospect of pairing Milliner with an elite press corner, like Dennard, would have shored up the CB position for years to come.
-That said, Pryor will be a welcome addition to our Safety corps and until Idzik proves to me otherwise, I trust him.
-I did not love the Sheldon Richardson pick this time last year but I sure love it now.
+Also the prospect of pairing Milliner with an elite press corner like Dennard would have shored up the CB position for years to come.
+That said, Pryor will be a welcome addition to our Safety corps and until Idzik proves me otherwise, I trust him.
+I didn’t love the Sheldon Richardson pick this time last year but I sure love it now.

-In light of the Jets bolstering their secondary with Calvin Pryor at Safety, I would like to see the Jets help out the offense on Day 2 of the draft.
+In light of the Jets bolstering their secondary with Calvin Pryor at Safety, I’d like to see the Jets help out the offense on Day 2 of the draft.

-With Jets 17th pick of the 2nd Round (49th overall), they should draft a Wide Receiver.
-There are three different Wide Receivers on the board that I would be happy to see the Jets spend their second round pick on.
+With Jets 17th pick of the 2nd Round (49th overall), the Jets should draft a Wide Receiver.
+There are three different Wide Receivers on the board that I’d be happy to see the Jets spend their second round pick on.
 In order of preference, they are:

 - Donte Moncrief from Ole Miss